Trusted WordPress tutorials, when you need them most.

 If you are the site owner or have an admin role, but you still see the “Sorry, you are not allowed to access this page” error when trying to log in to your own WordPress website, something has gone wrong with the permissions settings.

-There are several potential causes of the error, like an issue with a WordPress update.
+There are several potential causes of the error, like an issue with a WordPress core update.
 Perhaps there was a problem when a theme or plugin was updated.
 Or maybe something has gone wrong with your configuration.

 If you are seeing this error when you try to log in, then you won’t be able to fix the error by changing your WordPress settings in the admin dashboard.
 You will have to work with the website’s files and databases directly.